 Trace or make large block letters.
 Mount them on paper that is a little larger.
 The letters I made are from standard letter size paper which measures 8 1/2 x 11 inches.
 They are mounted on 1/4 of a sheet of black poster board which measures 22 x 28 inches.

 I ALWAYS write out my lesson in full and adhere it to the back of each visual.
 It is a good way to remember to say everything you want to say.
 ALWAYS number your visual aids!
-If you get them mixed up right before class, there may not be enough time to get them back in proper ou also see that there is a letter penciled in on the side of the lesson script.
-That helps me remember where to put it.
+If you get them mixed up right before class, there may not be enough time to get them back in proper oorder.
+In the picture below, you can also see that there is a letter penciled in on the side of the lesson script.
+That helps me remember which visual to use next.
 Yes, I learned that the hard way!
 CLICK ON THE IMAGE BELOW TO ENLARGE IT.
 You will see the page numbers 7 and 11.
 If there are more than one of the same letter, merely label them P1 and P2 or H1 and H2.

-You may download a copy of the script I use here: 1 Elijah is Fed by Ravens You may also write your own based on the ages of the children you are teaching.
+You may use the script I used (download is available earlier in this post).
+You may also write your own based on the ages of the children you are teaching.
 If you are fairly inexperienced as a teacher, a general rule of thumb is to use one visual aid image for each 1 year of a child’s life.
-So, if you are teaching 4 year old kids, use only about 4 images.
-If you are teaching 8 year old kids, use no more than about 8 images.
+So, if you are teaching 4-year-old kids, use only about 4 images.
+If you are teaching 8-year-old kids, use no more than about 8 images.
 From age 9 and older, I can use as many as 20 or 25 images for one lesson.
 Their attention span is much, much longer in general.